James McBride (writer): Early life

-I'm proud of my Jewish history....Technically I guess you could say I'm Jewish since my mother was Jewish...but she converted (to Christianity).
-So the question is for theologians to answer. ...
-I just get up in the morning happy to be living."
+Technically I guess you could say I'm Jewish since my mother was Jewish...but she converted (to Christianity).
+So the question is for theologians to answer."

 His memoir, The Color of Water: A Black Man's Tribute to His White Mother (1995), describes his family history and his relationship with his mother.

 McBride graduated from Oberlin College in 1979, and received his journalism degree from Columbia University Graduate School of Journalism in 1980.

 Career

-Books and screenplays
+Writing

-McBride is well known for his 1995 memoir, the bestselling book The Color of Water, which describes his life growing up in a large, poor American-African family led by an ethnically Jewish mother.
-She was strict and the daughter of an Orthodox rabbi.
-During her first marriage, to Rev. Andrew McBride, she converted to Christianity and became a devout Christian.
-The memoir, which won an Anisfield-Wolf Book Award, spent more than two years on The New York Times bestseller list, and has become an American classic.
+McBride is known for his 1995 bestselling memoir The Color of Water, which describes his life growing up in a large, poor American-African family led by an ethnically Jewish mother.
+His mother was the daughter of an Orthodox rabbi.
+During her first marriage, to McBride's father Andrew, she converted to Christianity and became a devout Christian.
+The memoir, which won an Anisfield-Wolf Book Award, spent more than two years on The New York Times Best Seller list.
 It is read in high schools and universities across America, has been translated into 16 languages, and sold more than 2.1 million copies.

-In 2002, McBride published a novel, Miracle at St. Anna, drawing on the history of the overwhelmingly African-American 92nd Infantry Division in the Italian campaign from mid-1944 to April 1945.
+In 2002, McBride published the novel Miracle at St. Anna, drawing on the history of the majority African-American 92nd Infantry Division in the Italian campaign from mid-1944 to April 1945.
 The book was adapted into the 2008 movie Miracle at St. Anna, directed by Spike Lee.

-In 2005, McBride published the first volume The Process, a CD-based documentary about life as lived by low-profile jazz musicians.
+In 2005, McBride published first volume of The Process, a CD-based documentary about life as lived by low-profile jazz musicians.

-His 2008 novel Song Yet Sung is about an enslaved woman who has dreams about the future, and a wide array of freed black people, enslaved people, and whites whose lives come together in the odyssey surrounding the last weeks of this woman's life.
+His 2008 novel Song Yet Sung is about an enslaved woman with prophetic dreams, as well as a wide array of freed black people, other enslaved people, and white people whose lives come together during the last weeks of the woman's life.
 Harriet Tubman served as an inspiration for the book, which gives a fictional depiction of a code of communication that enslaved people used to help runaways attain freedom.
-The book, based on real events that occurred on Maryland's Eastern Shore, also featured notorious criminal Patty Cannon as a villain.
+The book, based on real events that occurred on Maryland's Eastern Shore, also features serial killer Patty Cannon as a villain.

 In 2012, McBride co-wrote and co-produced Red Hook Summer (2012) with Spike Lee.

 In July 2013, McBride co-authored Hard Listening (2013) with the rest of the Rock Bottom Remainders (published by Coliloquy).

-In August 2013, his The Good Lord Bird, a novel, was released by Riverhead Books.
-The work details the life of notorious abolitionist John Brown.
-It won the 2013 National Book Award for fiction.
+In August 2013, his novel The Good Lord Bird was released by Riverhead Books.
+The work details the life of abolitionist John Brown.
+It won the 2013 National Book Award for Fiction.

-On September 22, 2016, President Barack Obama awarded McBride the 2015 National Humanities Medal "for humanizing the complexities of discussing race in America.
-Through writings about his own uniquely American story, and his works of fiction informed by our shared history, his moving stories of love display the character of the American family."
+On September 22, 2016, President Barack Obama awarded McBride the 2015 National Humanities Medal "for humanizing the complexities of discussing race in America."